The Boy Inside the Broken House

 A respectable ruin.

-A man-shaped arrangement of memory, manners, unpaid bills, old knowledge, and one stubborn bamboo pole holding up the roof.
+A man-shaped arrangement of memory, manners, unpaid bills, old knowledge, and one bamboo pole holding up the roof.

 No.